MarcWoodyard/Raspberry-Pi-Climate-Control/README.md

 # Raspberry Pi Climate Control

-A simple Java program that turns on or off an old push button AC unit when the room reaches a certain temperature + some advanced features.
+A very specilized program I wrote for a client that turns an old push button AC unit on and off when the room reaches a certain temperature.
+It uses a DHT11 temperature sensor to detect when to room is getting too hot, and then moves the attached servo to turn the AC unit remote on.
+The program then takes a picture of the remote to determine if the system is running (should be in a dark box so if the system is on, the remote should have display that turns on).
+And when the remote is off, the lights on the remote should also be off so when the camera takes a picture, the only color in the picure is the color black.
+And then the whole process repeates.

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/0452ea1177494b6aaaf62636ece06d0d)](https://www.codacy.com/app/MarcWoodyard/Raspberry-Pi-Climate-Control?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=MarcWoodyard/Raspberry-Pi-Climate-Control&amp;utm_campaign=Badge_Grade)
 [![Maintainability](https://api.codeclimate.com/v1/badges/05339f63607ad83ed69d/maintainability)](https://codeclimate.com/github/MarcWoodyard/Raspberry-Pi-Climate-Control/maintainability)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2FMarcWoodyard%2FRaspberry-Pi-Climate-Control.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2FMarcWoodyard%2FRaspberry-Pi-Climate-Control?ref=badge_shield)

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/MarcWoodyard/Raspberry-Pi-Climate-Control/master/screenshot.png">